locborgtus/mic/course/2_c/8_array.md

 ## Exercise ##

 Fill an array of size 100 with random numbers.
 Then print out every 5th element.

-Array size can't be changed when program is running.
-Once you declare it, that's how big it is.

-Operations is done element wise.

 ## Exercise ##